 The full text of this tract is shown below in the ESV version.
 (Do you want to print this tract in a different version than the one listed?
 Contact us and let us know what you're looking for—we may be able to create the alternate version for you at no charge.)

 I would like to take a couple of moments to share my story with you.
-My wife and I have been married for nearly forty years and we have four children together.
+My wife and I have been married for over forty years and we have four children together.
 I have been retired from General Motors for a number of years now.
 In my younger years, I was a wheeler dealer sort of guy, always looking to get the best deal and taking advantage of whoever I could to get the best deal from them.
 I was not a religious person in any way—as a matter of fact, I used to make fun of the Christians at work.
 I thought that money was the answer to everything.
 However, something happened that changed my life forever.

 Many years ago, while puttering around the front yard of my home one afternoon, I met a man walking on the sidewalk passing by.
 I struck up a conversation with him by introducing myself, and he introduced himself as Dennis.
 I asked him what he did for a living and he replied that he was the new Pastor at the local church.
 He was a young man still studying for the ministry and he was married with four little children.
 Curious, I asked Dennis what he did before becoming a minister and he said that he owned his own plumbing and heating company.
 I exclaimed, “You gave that up for God?
 There’s no money in God!”
 I guess by reading my reaction to Dennis’ profession, you can see where my heart was at that time.
 Then I thought that this was a great opportunity to save some money, so I gave Dennis the sob story of how my toilet was leaking and would he take a look at it.
 He did and he fixed it.
 I was really pleased with myself for getting such a good deal and then had the audacity to mention that I had a washing machine that was broken and would he take a look at it.
 Dennis checked the washing machine and fixed that, too.